top of page

 Home: CV

-CRIM 355: Forensic Science I
+CRIM 355: The Forensic Sciences

 Examines the use and interpretation of physical forensic evidence in court.
 It will critically examine and evaluate the major forensic sciences used in criminal investigations today, as well as look at the crime scene.
 Subjects examined will include forensic pathology, odontology, biology, DNA evidence, firearms evidence, toxicology chemistry and questioned documents.
 Techniques will be illustrated with case studies.
 Prerequisite: 45 units.
 Breadth-Social Sciences.